 And although he remained in the series for 2011, this time with ISR, Ricciardo's reputation was growing far beyond the junior categories.
 On the back of another impressive appearance in the Young Driver Test the previous winter, Ricciardo was given the chance to take part in Friday practice sessions with Red Bull's junior team, Toro Rosso.

-Although Ricciardo's 11 grands prix ended without a single point - his best finish was P18 - it was a productive stint given the machinery at his disposal and finally earned him the call up to Toro Rosso.
+Although Ricciardo's 11 grands prix for HRT ended without a single point - his best finish was P18 - it was a productive stint given the machinery at his disposal and finally earned him the call up to Toro Rosso to partner Jean-Eric Vergne at the start of 2012.

 A giant-killing sixth on the grid in Bahrain aside - which in any case unravelled on the first lap of the race - it wasn't until after the summer break in Belgium that Ricciardo hit the heights again when he finished ninth at Spa, a result followed by four further minor top-ten finishes before the season was out.

-Although it was Vergne who finished one place higher in the standings, by six points with 17th, Ricciardo dominated their qualifying head-to-head and it is imperative for his career hopes that the likeable Aussie builds on that in 2013.
+Although it was Vergne who finished one place higher in the standings, Ricciardo dominated their qualifying head-to-head - a trait which would continue in 2013.